charles19132/papiere/README.md

 ### bStats.yml is present

 This is almost certainly coming from a plugin.
-Check your plugin JARs for any files named "Metrics.class".
+Check your plugin JARs for any files named `Metrics.class`.

 Also, copy the Papiere JAR file into a new server, accept the EULA, and run it.
 If the bStats.yml file is still present, please report it as a bug.